Pitzer College: Academics

 The student/faculty ratio is 10:1, and 100% of Pitzer's tenure-track faculty hold a Ph.D. or the terminal degree in their field.

 The college operates 58 study abroad programs, including 41 international exchanges and 6 domestic exchanges.
 Pitzer College also operates its own study abroad programs in Brazil, Costa Rica, Ecuador, Italy, Nepal, Tanzania/South Africa/Zimbabwe, and Vietnam.

-Pitzer has ranked as a top producer of Fulbright US Student Program awardees for 13 consecutive years thus far and is one of the nine baccalaureate institutes who have been top producers of Fulbright US students every year for at least the past decade.
-From 2010 to 2015, The Chronicle of Higher Education listed Pitzer first in Fulbright Fellowships among all undergraduate institutions nationwide.
-In 11 of the 12 years from 2003 until 2015, Pitzer alumni received more Fulbright Fellowships per capita than alumni from any other college or university in the nation.
+In 2021, Pitzer was ranked as a top producer of Fulbright US Student Program awardees for 13 consecutive years and one of the nine baccalaureate institutes who had been top producers of Fulbright US students every year for at least the past decade.